dmkos/php-containers/linux/lighttpd/README.md

 accesslog.filename = "/proc/self/fd/2"
 ```

+#### Compression

-In case of network traffic between the servers you can enable gzip like this:
+In case of network traffic between the servers or lack of algorithms support by
+proxy server (HAProxy) you can enable compression like this:

 ```conf
 ##  Output Compression